SHOP TALK

 Never forget what you’re asking them to put on the line every time they recommend you and your brand and products.

-Interior design is a multifaceted discipline, and the best designers rely upon the knowledge and expertise of their suppliers – choose to work with them rather than just sell to them.
+Interior design is a multifaceted discipline.
+The best designers rely upon the knowledge and expertise of their suppliers – choose to work with them rather than just sell to them.

 Using high-powered devices, tablets, and mobile phones to do their job.
 While they need these devices to design and execute their creations, there is no substitute for seeing and touching products.